avielas/VendingMachine/aviela_home_assignment/json/README.md

 * ProductDataDump - contains mid product data of the vending machine (id, name, price, quantity, product_family).
 Actually it's the product data state of the machine
 * MoneyData - contains initial money data of the vending machine (machine change, customer)
 * MoneyDataDump - contains mid money data of the vending machine (machine change, customer).
 Actually it's the money state of the machine
+* CoinsData - contains initial change money data of the vending machine. it's represented by dictionary which store quantity of each coin (coin, quantity)
+* CoinsDataDump - contains mid change money data of the vending machine. it's represented by dictionary which store quantity of each coin (coin, quantity)